If one were to bring out two striking aspects of his life and illustrious career, it would be his ability to bring people together and lead teams.

 What made you choose this field as a career?
 When did you decide you wanted to make your passion your profession?

 I was heading Marketing for SmithKline Beecham and by default dealt with employee engagement, crisis communications, media management etc. During one such crisis, the global communication head identified me to work around the India Crisis.
 This changed my life forever.
 I felt that this is one facet that can touch people’s lives every single day.

-Authentic, real-time communication impacts behaviour and perceptions of every single stakeholder.
-This was when the Corporate Communications was born in the organisation and the value addition that we could bring in was far more than the Marketing role.
-Global roles in Ranbaxy, HUL and RIL gave me a great opportunity to focus on qualitative reputation management.
+Authentic, real-time communication impacts behavior and perceptions of every single stakeholder.
+This was when Corporate Communications was born in the organization and the value addition that we could bring in was far more than the Marketing role.
+Global roles in Ranbaxy, HUL, and RIL gave me a great opportunity to focus on qualitative reputation management.
 I will never exchange my job for anything else.
 I founded the Indian Forum of Corporate Communicators (IFCC), to augment this value addition amongst other youngsters.

 The trick here is to be objective.
 Having said that, I am pretty emotional and think from my heart and some of your best decisions are when you think from within and not from the head.
 It’s always positive in the long term.
 Don’t panic…ACT.

 What kept you going through all the low phases of your life?

 Having a nuclear family and being a part of The Round Table India group has given me a strong eco-system of love and support.
 If you compare your life situations with the underprivileged, you will thank God every single day of your life.